 Jason Coppel KC

 Jason Coppel’s practice focuses on public law, procurement law and information law, with particular emphasis on EU law and human rights issues.
-He has appeared in many of the leading public and procurement law cases of recent years, including the Article 50 TEU litigation, Gina Miller v Secretary of State for Exiting the European Union, Gardner v Secretary of State for Health (on discharge of hospital patients into care homes at the start of the Covid-19 pandemic) Camelot UK Ltd v the Gambling Commission (on the award of the licence to operate the National Lottery) and British Gas v Secretary of State for Energy Securing (the subsidy control challenge to the scale of Bulb Energy).
+He has appeared in many of the leading public and procurement law cases of recent years, including the Article 50 TEU litigation, Gina Miller v Secretary of State for Exiting the European Union, Gardner v Secretary of State for Health (on discharge of hospital patients into care homes at the start of the Covid-19 pandemic) Camelot UK Ltd v the Gambling Commission (on the award of the licence to operate the National Lottery), British Gas v Secretary of State for Energy Securing (the subsidy control challenge to the sale of Bulb Energy) and R (TTT) v Michaela Community Schools Trust (prohibition of prayer rituals on school premises).
 He is ranked by the directories as a leading KC in public law, human rights, EU law and procurement and subsidy control law.
-He was in the Chambers & Partners Public Law and Human Rights Silk of the Year 2022 and the Legal 500 EU and Competition Law Silk of the Year 2018.
-He is a Deputy High Court Judge and a member of the disciplinary panels of the Football Association and the Rugby Football Union.
+He is a member of the General Appeals Panel of the Football Association and the Independent Oversight Panel of the Premier League.
+He was a Deputy High Court Judge between 2018-2024.

 Specialisms